 - All moves must be approved through Housing Services and the Area Coordinator (AC), Community Coordinator (CC) or Assistant Community Coordinator (ACC) for your building.
-If your move has been approved (if you are approved to change rooms, are withdrawing, are being relocated, or are canceling your housing contract) notify a hall staff member as to when your move will be occurring. - Remove all belongings from your current room. - Recycle and/or properly discard unwanted items. - Clean and arrange your side of the room neatly so it is ready for a new occupant. - Be on time to your check-out appointment with an RA or hall staff member. - Turn in your room or mail key, if applicable.
-Mobile/physical MaineCard access will be removed after you check out. - Change your mailing address directly with friends, family, and companies.
+If your move has been approved (if you are approved to change rooms, are withdrawing, are being relocated, or are canceling your housing contract) notify a hall staff member as to when your move will be occurring. - Remove all belongings from your current room. - Recycle and/or properly discard unwanted items. - Clean and arrange your side of the room neatly so it is ready for a new occupant.

+- Be on time to your check-out appointment with an RA or hall staff member.
+If you were not able to set up a time to check out, please notify someone in Residence Life of your departure. - Turn in your room or mail key, if applicable.
+Mobile MaineCard access will be removed after you check out. - Change your mailing address directly with friends, family, and companies.